intuition-dev/INTUITION/_doc/docs/index.md

 - <a href='http://chat.metabake.org' target='_blank'>Forum/Chat</a>, to support this project, please join!

-Directory of related projects is in Resources on left, and source code is here: <http://git.metabake.org>.
+Directory of related projects is in Resources on left, and source code is here:
+- <a href='http://git.metabake.org' target='_blank'>git.metabake.org</a>

 ### Install